 In December 2013, Appelbaum was the first person to reveal the existence of the ANT catalog, at a conference in Berlin, without identifying the source.
 That same month he said he suspected the U.S. government of breaking into his Berlin apartment.
 He also co-wrote an article about the catalog in Der Spiegel.
 But again, he never named a source, which led many to assume, mistakenly, that it was Snowden.

 In addition to WikiLeaks, for years Appelbaum worked for Tor, an organization focused on providing its customers anonymity on the Internet.
 But last May, he stepped down as a result of “serious, public allegations of sexual mistreatment” made by unnamed victims, according to a statement put out by Tor.
 Appelbaum has denied the charges.

-Shortly thereafter, he turned his attention to Hillary Clinton.
+Shortly before, he turned his attention to Democratic presidential nominee Hillary Clinton.
 At a screening of a documentary about Assange in Cannes, France, Appelbaum accused her of having a grudge against him and Assange, and that if she were elected president, she would make their lives difficult.
 “It's a situation that will possibly get worse” if she is elected to the White House, he said, according to Yahoo News.